Microfinance: Digital microfinance

+fintech lending targeting micro and small enterprises rose from 13% to 88% of overall fintech funding between 2020 and 2023, according to the IMF citing data from CGAP.
+AI-powered credit scoring has further extended microfinance access to previously unbanked populations; in Ethiopia, more than 380,000 micro and small enterprises accessed USD 150 million through uncollateralised AI-driven credit facilities, according to the OECD's Africa Capital Markets Report 2025.

 Use of loans

 Practitioners and donors from the charitable side of microfinance frequently argue for restricting microcredit to loans for productive purposes—such as to start or expand a microenterprise.
 Those from the private-sector side respond that, because money is fungible, such a restriction is impossible to enforce, and that in any case it should not be up to rich people to determine how poor people use their money.

 Reach versus depth of impact

 These goats are being raised by Rwandan women as part of a farm cooperative funded by microfinance.

 There has been a long-standing debate over the sharpness of the trade-off between 'outreach' (the ability of a microfinance institution to reach poorer and more remote people) and its 'sustainability' (its ability to cover its operating costs—and possibly also its costs of serving new clients—from its operating revenues).
 Although it is generally agreed that microfinance practitioners should seek to balance these goals to some extent, there are a wide variety of strategies, ranging from the minimalist profit-orientation of BancoSol in Bolivia to the highly integrated not-for-profit orientation of BRAC in Bangladesh.
 This is true not only for individual institutions, but also for governments engaged in developing national microfinance systems.
 BRAC was ranked the number one NGO in the world in 2015 and 2016 by the Geneva-based NGO Advisor.